Dr. Mareike Smolka

 For neuromorphic hardware to move from the laboratory to the market, an innovation ecosystem needs to emerge.
 To ensure that the innovation ecosystem is not only oriented toward economic success, but also takes into consideration societal needs, ethical concerns, and environmental sustainability, we develop and test approaches to responsible innovation ecosystem governance.

 We elaborate on our theoretical and methodological framework in an article in the Journal of Responsible Innovation.
 In a nutshell, we combine Socio-Technical Integration Research with Vision Assessment to reflexively engage with scenarios about the future of the innovation ecosystem in a collaborative multi-stakeholder process.
 So far, we conducted 30 stakeholder interviews to analyse existing visions.
 The results of our analysis were revised and concretised in a scenario workshop.
-The next step is to develop pathways towards desirable scenarios that can be used for strategy development.
+We then sketched pathways towards desirable scenarios for strategy development.
 For this purpose, we organised a strategy mapping workshop with all NeuroSys partners.

 NeuroSys Scenario Workshop on May 15, 2023, at Käte Hamburger Kolleg Aachen